Teenage Dirtbags

 -

 The majority of the sessions will take place at Kirkton Wood, nr Aberfoyle (https://what3words.com/former.relishing.mural).
 Participants can get to Aberfoyle on the X10A bus and then walk from there - about a 15 minute walk.
-One of the sessions will take place on our site near to the Port of Menteith.
-We’ll discuss travel arrangements directly with participants for that session.
+Some sessions will take place on our site near to the Port of Menteith.
+We’ll discuss travel arrangements directly with participants.

 -